jbroerken/libmrhab/doc/source/Functions/_Internal/libmrhab_Directory/ThreadPool/MRH_ThreadPool/Update.rst

 Update
 ======
-The Update function is run by each thread in the thread pool to hand jobs to the known callbacks.
+The Update function is run by each thread in the thread pool to hand jobs to their modules.

 Header
 ------